Crews 2023: the shape of innovation in the AI age

 At MAIZE, innovation is in our DNA.
 We help companies stay on the edge of things and, more importantly, keep their thinking fresh.
 In 2024, the disruption set in motion by AI led us to interrogate ourselves on the current state of things, which prompted us to work on a State of Innovation report many of our clients took part in.
 We outlined what innovation is, who is behind it, and what role it has in companies.
 Then, it was time to rev things up and share our findings at an event; the perfect setting to also showcase our own concrete outlook on the things to come.

-Enrico Girotti, principal at MAIZE, introduces our CREWS 2023.
+Enrico Girotti, senior director at MAIZE, introduces our CREWS 2023.

 COMBO — in Milan, Italy — seemed like an excellent stamping ground.
 It’s strategically located in a lively area of the city, and its interior design speaks of chill flat whites in the courtyard’s shade and crowds gathering around a stage to see what cool, unmapped concept is being unveiled.
 The latter is why we chose it to present the latest from our Crews.